PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Online Learning

 And under the case when $\pi_j(t) \ne a_j$, we have that if $u'_j > u_j$ then $(m_j, a_j, u_j) \leftarrow (\content, \pi_j(t), u'_j)$ with probability $\epsilon^{G(u'_j - u_j)}$ and remains unchanged with probability $1 - \epsilon^{G(u'_j - u_j)}$.
 If $u'_j \le u_j$, $(m_j, a_j, u_j)$ remains unchanged. \item A watchful ($\watchful$) player follows

 \item A hopeful ($\hopeful$) player follows

 \end{itemize} \end{criterion}

+\begin{remark} \cref{rule:transit} reflects the intuition behind player moods.
+Discontent players transition to content with some probability if their chosen strategy yields high utility.
+The design of $F(u)$ and $\epsilon$ ensures that $\epsilon^{F(u_j')}$ increases with $u_j'$, meaning higher utility raises the likelihood of selecting that strategy.

-\begin{remark} \Ruleref{rule:transit} is designed to reflect the intuitions behind the various moods.
-For discontent players, the status transitions to content if the randomly chosen strategy yields high utility.
-Content players, on the other hand, adjust their status based on the observed utility at the current round if they have not explored other strategies; otherwise, they transition to a different strategy based on utility.
-Watchful and hopeful players adjust their status based on the observed utility as well.
+Content players update their status based on the observed utility for the current round unless they have already explored other strategies, in which case they transition to a new strategy probabilistically based on utility.
+The design of $G(u)$ and $\epsilon$ ensures that $\epsilon^{G(u_j' - u_j)}$ increases with $u_j'$, meaning higher utility raises the probability of switching strategies.
+Unlike discontent players, content players compare new utility to their previous utility, as captured by the $u_j' - u_j$ term in the probability.

+Watchful and hopeful players adjust their status based on observed utility.
+A watchful player becomes discontent if their strategy has lower utility for two consecutive rounds, while a hopeful player, upon observing utility improvement for two consecutive rounds, remains with the current strategy and transitions to content.